Prosper-pro/alx-zero_day/README.md

 # ALX Zero day project
-# this project will enable me to use bothgit and github
+# this project will enable me to use both git and github